YsarocK/notion-as-cms/README.md

 # notion-as-cms
 Notion API used as a CMS.
-Published on Heroku.
+Published & deployed on Heroku.

 __USING NOTION AS A CMS__